ethcanal/ethcanal-assets/README.md

 Use PDF or PNG formats for general sharing due to their broad compatibility.

-## Adjusting File Sizes

-Modify the dimensions of PNG or JPEG images using [this website](http://resizeimage.net/) for specific size requirements.

 # ETH Canal Brand Assets - Font and Colors

 ## Fonts